 Housing prices have almost doubled since 2019 with the average home price in DSISD priced at $852,000 in July 2022 (source: Texas Realtors).
 With an average tax rate of 2.3% this would leave you with a property tax bill (without a homestead exemption) at $19,596/year.

-The rising unaffordability of the area is leaving many service based businesses without employees who are able to live here or who don’t want to make the drive from other areas to work here.
+The rising unaffordability of the area is leaving many service based businesses without employees who are able to live here or who don’t want to make the drive from other areas to work here for minimum wage.
 Local business owners have been desperate for employees to fill the demand with the growing population.
 Seeing “Help Wanted” signs is common in Dripping Springs.

 The city is beginning to brainstorm new ways to bring in affordable housing to help the community after the area’s homes values shot up to more than double what the national average is.